22 Jun Identifying Quartz from Granite

 The costs between the two vary depending on the specific product.
 There’s a wealth of variety among them, making finding the one that really appeals to you a lot of fun.
 Sometimes one will be cheaper than the other, and vice-versa.
 It all comes down to what you choose.
 Colors and material also factor into the retail cost.

 There’s no definitive way to claim that one is clearly superior to the other.
 In this matter, too, it ultimately filters down to your personal preferences.
-For those that have an appreciation for beauty and natural veining, granite is ideal.
+For those that have an appreciation for beauty and natural veining, a granite counter installation is ideal.
 If you prefer a design that is more consistent in appearance, quartz may be up your alley.

 One thing is certain; either surface will transform your kitchen or bathroom into rooms of dazzling appeal, and will most certainly have a positive effect on the resale value of your home.